ivanolive/ivanolive.github.io/index.md

 ## About

 I'm an Assistant Professor of Computing Security at RIT.
-At RIT I'm affiliated with the Department of Computing Securitu, the Global Cybersecurity Institute (GCI) and the Golisano Colege of Computing and Information Sciences (GCCIS).
+At RIT I'm affiliated with the Department of Computing Security (CSEC), the Global Cybersecurity Institute (GCI) and the Golisano Colege of Computing and Information Sciences (GCCIS).

 Before RIT I've received my Ph.D. from the University of California Irvine (UCI) in 2021.
 At UCI I was advised by Prof. Gene Tsudik and a member of the Sprout Lab.